-The expatriate quota in Nigeria is the approval granted by the minister of interior affairs to foreign or indigenous companies to enable them to employ or recruit foreign employees or directors of the company to legitimately work and live in Nigeria
+The expatriate quota in Nigeria is the approval granted by the Minister of Interior Affairs to foreign-owned or indigenous companies to enable them to employ or recruit foreign employees or directors of the company to legitimately work and live in Nigeria

-The Ministry of Interior Affairs is saddled with the responsibility of issuing the expatriate quota approval in Nigeria.
-A business permit is often processed together with expatriate quota in the case of wholly owned foreign company.
-Where the company consists of indigenous directors or shareholders, the company would not be required to obtain a business permit in other to process an expatriate quota.
+The Ministry of Interior Affairs is saddled with the responsibility of issuing EQ approval in Nigeria.
+A Business Permit is often processed together with expatriate quota in the case of wholly-owned foreign company.
 Every company that wishes to employ a foreigner is expected to obtain the Expatriate quota approval before processing the work permit, which is also known as the Combined Expatriate Residence Permit and Alien Card (CERPAC).
-It is pertinent to note that regulations 11 of the 2017 immigration regulations exempt member states of the Economic Community of West African States (ECOWAS) from obtaining CERPAC provided that such citizen shall register with the service as nationals of ECOWAS.
+It is pertinent to note that Regulations 11 of the 2017 Immigration Regulations exempts member states of the Economic Community of West African States (ECOWAS) from obtaining CERPAC, provided that the citizens of member countries shall register with the service as nationals of ECOWAS.

-The expatriate quota does not automatically grant residence permit except that it may serve as a temporary stay during the pendency of an application to renew the CERPAC.
+The Expatriate Quota does not automatically grant CERPAC except that it may serve as a temporary stay during the pendency of an application to renew the CERPAC.